 This developer code pattern demonstrates the deployment of a Open Liberty application using Eclipse MicroProfile on Kubernetes.
 It uses Prometheus to scrape application metrics and the Grafana platform for analytics and monitoring.
 The application uses MicroProfile Release 2.1 and focuses on fault-tolerance, which is one of the features in that release.

 All microservices fail, and it’s is important to create resilient microservices.
 Eclipse MicroProfile Fault Tolerance provides a simple, configurable, and flexible solution to create a fault-tolerant microservice.
-It offers the following fault-tolerance policies:
+Watch this video to learn more about MicroProfile Fault Tolerance.

 MicroProfile is a baseline platform definition that optimizes Enterprise Java for a microservices architecture and delivers application portability across multiple MicroProfile runtimes.
 Since the release of MicroProfile 1.2, the metrics feature comes out of the box with the platform.

 The sample application used is a web application for managing a conference and is based on a number of discrete microservices.
-The front end is written in Angular; the backing microservices are in Java.
-All run on Open Liberty, in Docker containers managed by Kubernetes.
+The front end is written in Angular; the back end microservices are written in Java.
+The app runs on Open Liberty, in Docker containers that are managed by Kubernetes.
 It’s based on a demo application from the MicroProfile platform team.
-The fork sample application was converted to use Open Liberty and Microprofile Metrics, which is part of Microprofile Release 2.1.
+The fork sample application was converted to use Open Liberty and MicroProfile Metrics, which is part of Microprofile Release 2.1.

 Ready to get started?
 See the README for step-by-step instructions.